Many yoga poses are named after animals and other things in the natural world that they…

 At the end of your yoga practice, always conclude with a few minutes in Savasana, or Final Resting Pose.

-Balancing Bear yoga pose, or Merudandasana, is a fun yet challenging yoga asana that will improve your core and back strength while also increasing your flexibility and mobility.
+Balancing Bear yoga pose, or Merudandasana, is a fun yet challenging yoga asana that’ll improve your core and back strength while at the same time increasing your flexibility and mobility.

 Add this asana to your regular yoga practice as it’ll help you maintain the powerful and childlike energy of a playful bear inside of you.